meysius/docs/Algorithm Interview/README.md

   return stack[stack.length - 1]
 }

 function lessLeft(nums) {
   const result = Array(nums.length).fill(-1)
-  const stack = []  // this will be ascending stack. => popping every time, you will reach an index with less value below the top of the stack for (let i = 0; i < nums.length; i++) {
+  const stack = []  // this will be ASC stack. => popping every time, you will reach an index with less value below the top of the stack for (let i = 0; i < nums.length; i++) {
     while (stack.length > 0 && nums[top(stack)] >= nums[i]) {
       stack.pop()